SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: SeDA Ablation Studies

 \section{SeDA Ablation Studies}

-\para{Temporal axis integration} Because Open-Sora 1.0 uses factorized attention, we first identify anchor tokens for each frame and then reduce them to a single anchor token by selecting the one with the highest temporal correlation across frames.
-In Table~\ref{tab:seda_ablation}a, we compare a \emph{per-frame} SeDA strategy (i.e., applying SeDA independently to each frame-level anchor token and its correlated tokens) with our \emph{temporal-axis integration} strategy (i.e., selecting a single anchor token for the same spatial tile across frames and excluding frames with low attention scores to that anchor).
-Despite using SeDA on fewer tokens, temporal-axis integration improves most metrics, highlighting the importance of explicitly accounting for temporal structure for video quality.
+\para{Temporal Axis Integration} Because Open-Sora~1.0 uses factorized attention, we first identify anchor candidates for each frame and then select a single anchor token with the highest temporal mean attention score across frames.
+In Table~\ref{tab:seda_ablation}a, we compare a \emph{per-frame} SeDA strategy (applying SeDA independently to each frame-level anchor and its correlated tokens) with our \emph{temporal-axis integration} strategy (selecting a single anchor across frames for the same spatial tile and excluding frames with low attention scores from that anchor).
+While per-frame SeDA shows advantages in frame-wise quality (Aesthetic, Imaging Quality), temporal-axis integration outperforms it on other metrics, with the most notable improvement in scene consistency, likely because cross-frame anchors better capture scene-level semantic content shared across frames.

-\para{Anchor tile and local correlation window size} Table~\ref{tab:seda_ablation} compares different anchor tile and local correlation window sizes in Open-Sora 1.0.
-A smaller local correlation window weakens the effect of SeDA because it reduces the number of correlated tokens.
-A larger window can improve some metrics, but overall performance degrades because it forces the same formatbook on too many tokens and increases overlap between neighboring windows, which makes accurate anchor--correlated token pairing more difficult.
-Similarly, overly small or large anchor tile sizes also degrade performance, indicating the need for a balanced tile size and correlation window.
+\para{Anchor Tile and Local Correlation Window Size} Table~\ref{tab:seda_ablation}b compares different anchor tile and local correlation window sizes in Open-Sora 1.0.
+A smaller local correlation window tends to limit SeDA's effectiveness by reducing the number of correlated tokens.
+A larger window can improve some metrics but forces the same sub-formatbook on too many tokens and increases overlap between neighboring windows, making accurate anchor--correlated token pairing more difficult.
+Similarly, overly small or large anchor tile sizes also degrade performance, suggesting that both parameters benefit from careful balancing.